Study Abroad All Or Part Of Junior Year

 Students can receive credit toward the major (with prior approval of the Department Chair) for courses taken in English-speaking countries like England, Scotland, Ireland, Australia, and New Zealand.
 Students with the requisite language competency can also receive credit (with prior approval of the Chair) for one elective for a literature course in the language of another country–for example, German Romantic Poetry in Germany, or the Nineteenth-Century French Novel in France.
 Some majors complete their major entirely at Williams but use the junior year abroad to pursue courses in a second major (Art History in Italy, perhaps, or Political Science in Denmark).
 Some majors use the junior year abroad to pursue entirely new subjects in totally unfamiliar cultures.

-One particularly attractive destination for English majors who want to deepen their major is the Williams-in-Oxford Program, which accepts approximately 25 students each year on a competitive basis to study at Exeter College, Oxford.
+One particularly attractive destination for English majors who want to deepen their major is the Williams-Exeter Programme at Oxford, which accepts approximately 25 students each year on a competitive basis to study at Exeter College, Oxford.

 Students who are double-majors or are simply interested in an interdisciplinary semester studying the ocean, may apply to study literature of the sea and spend a semester with the Williams-Mystic program, which qualifies toward the Maritime Studies concentration .